Business entities in UAE

 - The UAE Commercial Companies Law provides for two types of JSC namely i) Private Joint Stock Company and ii) the Public Joint Stock Company:

-- A Private Joint Stock Company requires a minimum i) paid up share capital of AED2million (Approx. US$545,000) and ii) 3 shareholders and 51% of the company shares must belong to a UAE national ordinarily resident in the country;
+- A Private Joint Stock Company requires a minimum i) paid up share capital of AED 5million (approximately US$1 million) to be paid in full and ii) 3 shareholders and 51% of the company shares must belong to a UAE national ordinarily resident in the country;

 - Best uses: A Private Joint Stock Company is only permitted to engage in large commercial and industrial activities in the UAE and may not provide professional services;

-- A Public Joint Stock Company requires a minimum i) share capital of AED10million (Approx. US$2.7mil), 25% of which must be paid up at incorporation;
+- A Public Joint Stock Company requires a minimum i) share capital of AED 30million (approximately US$8 million), 25% of which must be paid up at incorporation;

 - Best uses: A Public Joint Stock Company is recommended for investors looking to establish their entity for listing on the local securities exchange markets.